kmpoon/hlta/README.md

    Lorem ipsum dolor sit amet, consectetur adipiscing elit Maecenas in ligula at odio convallis consectetur eu ut erat
    ```

-# Prerequisites

-1. Have your Java8 on your machine.
-2. Download the `HLTA.jar` and `HLTA-deps.jar` from the [Releases page](https://github.com/kmpoon/hlta/releases).
-   Or you may assemble the .jar by yourself.
-See below Assemble section.

 # Convert Text Files to Data